Computer Vision Pipeline for Automated Antarctic Krill Analysis: Background

 Samples of Antarctic Krill are taken to evaluate the diversity of the population structure around different parts of the Antarctic and to provide parameters for the target strength model used to estimate krill biomass.
 Specimen length and maturity stage are the 2 main parameters that are to be inferred and both are normally assessed using long-established manual methods \citep{morris1988assessment, makarov1981stages}.
 The analysis is done manually for chosen specimens by physically examining their characteristics; images are only taken as digital proof of them.
 Taking into account the priors used to collect the data visible in Figure \ref{fig:teaser}, we suggest exploiting them to produce a consistent and user-friendly computer vision pipeline that not only exports pre-processed data for model training, but also facilitates an environment where such models can be served and used as automatic analysis tools \cite{borowiec2022deep}.

 The domain of object detection currently has a strong standpoint with many open source data-sets and models and can be utilised to localise specimens of varying size where clear object and background boundaries are visible \cite{zou2023object, szegedy2013deep, zhao2019object, redmon2016you}.
 Most contemporary works utilise a neural network \cite{muller1995neural} as a basis for detection and classification.
 Many computer vision applications already exist that solve vision problems in different domains such as agriculture \cite{bezen2020computer, fan2020line, velez2014computer}, aquaculture \cite{french2020deep}, and infrastructure \cite{quintana2015simplified}.
-In our case, the focus of such a system would be on krill detection, and and label estimation estimation of the detected specimen - here: specimen maturity stage and length.
+In our case, such a system would primarily focus on krill detection and estimation of the detected specimen's maturity stage and length.